-Startups face many difficulties when it comes to traditional lending since they don’t necessarily have longevity finance companies like to see.
-If your business is growing so quickly that you can’t keep up, PO financing will allow you to have steady cash flow so that you are able to handle new and incoming orders.
+Startups face many difficulties regarding traditional lending since they don’t necessarily have the longevity finance companies like to see.
+For example, suppose your business is growing so quickly that you can’t keep up.
+In that case, PO financing will allow you to have steady cash flow so that you can handle new and incoming orders.

 - PO financing is NOT a loan.

 It simply advances the cash that you would have eventually received from your invoice.
-This allows your company to create goods without having to wait for other clients to pay their bills so you have the working capital to proceed.
+This allows your company to create goods without waiting for other clients to pay their bills so you have the working capital to proceed.

-As with any lending option, there are disadvantages that come along.
+As with any lending option, some disadvantages will come along.

 PO funding isn’t the most expensive funding route but it does come with fees.
-Based on that factoring company, fees for PO funding can vary.
+Fees for PO funding vary based on the factoring company.

 - Not every business qualifies.

-PO financing is designed to cover the cost of business that produce physical goods.
+PO financing covers the cost of businesses that produce physical goods.
 If you are a business that provides services and not goods, you will not qualify for PO financing.
 Instead, try invoice factoring.

 - Based on the credit history of the customer who placed the order.

-This can be seen as both a pro and a con as mentioned above.
-If your client has a poor credit history, qualifying for PO funding may be harder.
+As mentioned above, this can serve as both a pro and a con.
+If your client has a poor credit history, qualifying for PO funding may be more challenging.

 How much does it cost?

 The cost of PO financing differs based on the financing company.
-It’s not a loan so doesn’t come with interest rates like a typical bank loan.
-Instead, fees are charged.
+It’s not a loan, so it doesn’t come with interest rates like a typical bank loan.
+Instead, there are some fees.

 PO Financing vs Invoice Factoring

-Both PO financing and invoice factoring are used when the borrower is in need of liquid cash to combat cash flow issues.
+Both PO financing and invoice factoring come into play when the borrower needs liquid cash to combat cash flow issues.
 While these two financing options are very similar, they have key differences.
 Invoice factoring, also known as accounts receivable factoring, is the process of selling unpaid invoices to a factoring company on goods or services completed.
 On the other hand, with purchase order financing, the factoring company issues a cash advance for goods that have been ordered, but not yet delivered.

 Find a Purchase Order Financing Company and Grow Your Business

 We’ll start by getting to know the needs of your business, as well as what you’re looking for before matching you with a reputable financing company within our nationwide business network.
-Get started by giving us a call or filling out a free quote form today!
+So get started by giving us a call or filling out a free quote form today!